NoBlackBoxes/LastBlackBox/course/bootcamp/day_4/Afternoon.md

 Task 1: Determine whistling frequency
 ------------------------------------------------
 First, we will determine the whistling frequency of the recorded audio data.
-Therefore, we will use the Fourier transform.
+Therefore, we will use the [Fourier transform](https://en.wikipedia.org/wiki/Fourier_transform).
 The Fourier transform is a mathematical tool which transforms a signal from the time domain to the frequency domain.
 The frequency domain is a representation of the signal in the frequency space.

-Go into the script "determine_whistling_frequency.py" and add the missing code to compute the Fourier transform of a given signal.
-You can get the whistling frequency by finding the peak, i.e. the maximum value, of the Fourier transform and take the corresponding frequency.
+Go into the script "determine_whistling_frequency.py" and find the relevant code to compute the Fourier transform of a given signal.
+You can get the dominant, i.e. whistling, frequency by finding the peak, i.e. the maximum value, of the Fourier transform and take that corresponding frequency.

 ```
 python host_pc/determine_whistling_frequency.py recorded_data/whistling.wav

 output (example):
-The frequency of the whistling is 1070 Hz
+The dominant frequency is 500 Hz
 ```

 Another way to visualize the Fourier transform is to use the Short-time Fourier transform (STFT).
 There, a window is